Counties 3 Kent

 Counties 3 Kent (formerly Kent 1 known as Shepherd Neame Kent 1 for sponsorship reasons) is an English level 9 Rugby Union League and is made up of teams predominantly from south-east London and Kent.
 The teams play home and away matches from September through to April.
 The league champions move up to Counties 2 Kent.
 Relegated teams drop down to Counties 4 Kent.
 Following the RFU's Adult Competition Review, from season 2022-23 it adopted its current name Counties 3 Kent.

 Each year some of the clubs in this division also take part in the RFU Junior Vase - a level 9-12 national competition.

+Teams for 2026-27

+Departing were Sittingbourne (Champions) and Tunbridge Wells II, (Runner up) both promoted to Counties 2 Kent while New Ash Green were relegated to Counties 4 Kent.

+Old Williamsonians (10th in 2025-26) withdrew from the league a week before the new season began citing insufficient playing numbers reducing the league from eleven clubs to ten.